denizaygun/electronic-programming-guide/README.md

 # Electronic Programme Guide API

-An EPG that can be consumed by various apps.
+An EPG that can be consumed by various apps

 ## Setup